ryancyq/ryancyq.github.io/_posts/2024-07-24-building-a-static-site-with-jekyll-and-tailwind-css.md

 ## Step 6: Create Tailwind Config

-Specify the content (in this case, Markdown and HTML files) for Tailwind CSS to detect the usage of CSS classes.
+Specify the content (Markdown and HTML files) for Tailwind CSS to detect the usage of CSS classes.
 Only the CSS classes that are used will be compiled into the output CSS file (`assets/css/main.css`).

 ```js
 // tailwind.config.js